mpv-player/mpv/DOCS/man/input.rst

     If this property returns ``yes``/true, so will ``seekable``.

 ``playback-abort``
-    Return whether playback is stopped or is to be stopped.
+    Whether playback is stopped or is to be stopped.
 (Useful in obscure situations like during ``on_load`` hook processing, when the user can stop playback, but the script has to explicitly end processing.)

 ``cursor-autohide`` (RW)
     See ``--cursor-autohide``.
 Setting this to a new value will always update